Databases

 Locating Flag State

-Flipt’s filesystem backends allow you to define feature flags alongside other configurations in a shared directory, repository, or object storage bucket.
-In order to identify which files are intended for Flipt, it uses a naming scheme to index which are flag state files.
-By default, Flipt will look for the following filename patterns when identifying files to attempt to parse as Flipt state:
+Flipt uses a naming scheme to index which files are flag state files.
+By default, Flipt will look for the following filename patterns to attempt to parse as Flipt state:

 • **/features.yaml